Eschatologue/CM_wiki/docs/gameplay/combat/index.md

 ### :rsc-reaction:{ .lg .pad-r } Reaction

-:rsc-reaction: **Reaction**s are special actions you can take in response to certain triggers, even when it’s not your turn.
+:rsc-reaction: **Reactions** are special actions you can take in response to certain triggers, even when it’s not your turn.
 You can take one :rsc-reaction: **Reaction** per round.
 Common reactions include:

 - **Opportunity Attack:** When an enemy moves out of your reach.
 - **Casting a Spell:** Some spells, like *[Shield](../../spells/1st-level.md#shield)* or *[Counterspell](../../spells/3rd-level.md#counterspell)*, can be cast using :rsc-reaction: **Reaction**.